Angelo Joseph Rossi: Life and career

 In an extended strike in the late 1930s, Rossi lashed out at Harry Bridges, West Coast C.I.O. leader, saying the city is "sick of the alien" in a telegram to President Franklin D. Roosevelt, asking for federal intervention.
 In May 1942, six months after the bombing of Pearl Harbor, at the Tenney Committee hearings held in San Francisco, Rossi was subpoenaed, having been accused of supporting Italian fascism.
 According to The New York Times of May 26, 1942, "With tears in his eyes and a voice that broke with emotion, Mayor Angelo J. Rossi protested today his '100 per cent' loyalty to America and told a committee of the California Assembly that his presence before it as a witness was 'based on the damnable lies of irresponsible people'."
 He had been accused of making fascist salutes at San Francisco Columbus Day celebrations, which he strongly denied.
 Rossi testified that he removed a picture of Benito Mussolini from his office before the war began.
 Rossi had previously associated with Nazis.
 On October 3, 1938, he gave a speech at the California Hall, where 2,500 members of the pro-Nazi United German Societies were observing the annual German Day.
 The meeting was protested by a rally of 150 anti-fascists.
 Also attending the rally was Baron Manfred Freiherr von Killinger.

 Running for a fourth term as mayor in 1943, in a rancorous campaign, Rossi was defeated when a protégé of his, George Reilly, ran against him, splitting the Catholic vote, and when Roger Lapham was tapped by business interests to run, in part to advance their cause regarding the city's purchase of the Market Street Railway.

+Legacy

 He died in 1948 and is buried in Holy Cross Cemetery, in Colma, California.
-A city park-playground-pool and a street in the Richmond district of San Francisco are named after him.
+A city park (Rossi Park), playground (Rossi Playground), pool (Rossi Pool) and a street (Rossi Avenue) in the Richmond district of San Francisco are named after him.